 KIRK COLLECTION MEDIA

-Explore the development of radio with Woodfin 'Woody' Walker, curator of the Kirk Collection.
-In each video Woody guides you through a brief history of radio featuring items from the Collection and archival film from the Prelinger archives.
+Explore the development of radio with Woodfin 'Woody' Walker, former curator of the Kirk Collection.
+In each video Woody guides you through a brief history of radio featuring items from the collection and archival film from the Prelinger archives.

 THE RISE OF RADIO

 The 1920s and '30s saw dramatic changes in radio technology; the spread of available electricity and the move away from battery power lead to smaller table-top models and increased availability and popularity of radio.
 In this video, Woody gives a short description of the history of radio technology including the jump from battery to tube and electrical power, while displaying several radios from the collection.

 By the end of World War II, 95% of all homes had a radio as the introduction of the transistor radio allowed for the production of smaller, cheaper models that could be used in cars or outdoors.
 In this video, Woody continues to discuss the evolution of radio technology.